Degrees

 Mathematics Placement Testing

 The Math Placement Test is designed to place students into an appropriate math course.
 Math prerequisites may be met using prior college coursework or a qualifying score on the Math Placement Test.
-Prerequisites are listed by individual course in the mathematics section of the College Catalog.
-For further math advising, contact the STEM Division or the Learning Commons—Math Assistance area, (630) 942-3339.
+Prerequisites are listed by individual course in the mathematics section of the College of DuPage Catalog.
+For further math advising, contact the STEM Division or the Learning Commons-Math Assistance Area, (630)942-3339.

 College Articulation and Transfer Opportunities

 The transferability of College of DuPage courses is determined by the receiving college or university.
-Generally, College of DuPage courses numbered 1100 and above are accepted by other institutions when these courses are part of, or applicable to, a degree at that institution.
-College of DuPage is also a participant in the Illinois Articulation Initiative (IAI), a statewide agreement that allows the transfer between participating colleges and universities of selected general education courses and lower-division major courses.
-For more information on IAI, check the website at www.itransfer.org.
+Generally, College of DuPage courses numbered 1100 or above are accepted by other institutions when these courses are part of, or applicable to, a degree at that institution.
+College of DuPage is also a participant in the Illinois Articulation Initiative (IAI), a statewide agreement that allows the transfer between participating colleges and universities of selected general educational courses and lower-division major courses.
+For more information on IAI, check their website at www.itransfer.org.

 Students may pursue transfer opportunities on their own with bachelor’s degree-granting institutions; however, following a formal transfer guide will provide a more efficient and effective transfer of credits earned at College of DuPage.
 Students planning to transfer their College of DuPage credits should: